The Multiplier Model:

-We equip nurses, midwives, and healthcare professionals with the clinical skills they need to save lives—especially at birth.
+We train nurses, midwives, and other healthcare professionals, giving them the clinical skills they need to save lives, especially at birth.

 Through hands-on, simulation-based training, providers gain: